futtta/autoptimize/readme.txt

 Just [fork Autoptimize on Github](https://github.com/futtta/autoptimize) and code away!

 == Changelog ==

+= 3.1.3 =
+* Multiple fixes for metabox LCP image preloads (thanks [Kishorchand](https://foxscribbler.com/) for notifying & providing a staging environment to debug on).
+* Fix in revslider compatibility (hat tip [Waqar Ahmed for reporting & helping out](https://wordpress.org/support/topic/issue-with-latest-version-of-slider-revolution/) ).
+* No image optimization or criticalcss attempts on localhost installations any more + notification of that fact if localhost detected.
+* Some other minor changes/ improvements/ filters, see the [GitHub commit log](https://github.com/futtta/autoptimize/commits/beta).

 = 3.1.2 =
 * Google Fonts: some more removal logic